kangk1204/tp53/README.md

   - **HR > 1**: TP53-mut has higher hazard (worse prognosis)
   - **HR < 1**: TP53-mut has lower hazard (better prognosis)
 - The model may include covariates (when available): age, gender, stage
+- `ph_p` (if present) is a proportional-hazards assumption test p-value for that term

+Extended Cox:
+- `results/<CANCER>/tables/cox_extended_<ENDPOINT>.tsv` adds extra covariates derived from other modalities when available.

 ### Differential expression / CNV / immune signatures
 `de_*_tp53.tsv`